-The settling of an unaccompanied minor in a municipality requires close cooperation between the representative of the unaccompanied minor, the reception centre and the social workers of the host municipality as well as the ELY Centre.
+The settling of an unaccompanied minor in a municipality requires close cooperation between the representative of the unaccompanied minor, the reception centre, the municipality, the social workers of the wellbeing services county and the ELY Centre.

 It is important that an unaccompanied minor asylum seeker does not have to move to another locality after obtaining a residence permit and can remain in the same environment or in the same locality where he or she has applied for asylum.